cubernetes/ft-transcendence/EVALUATION.md

 - get creds from vault UI
 - go to dashboards, check Application Dashboard and Online Game
 - check elasticsearch indices

+## CLI

+- do all the things from the frontend in the CLI

+## Misc

+- check coraza WAF
+- check JWT